4 Best Hypoallergenic Cat Foods [2020 Buyer’s Guide & Reviews]

 So, let's say your cat does scratch a lot and has itchy irritated skin.
 She get's ear infections a lot and snores in her sleep.
 Sure, it may sound cute—but it could indicate a big problem!

-Unfortunately, diagnosing a food allergy in cats can be a little tricky.
-There isn’t really a specific test to help you determine what’s causing it.
+Unfortunately, diagnosing an allergy in cats can be a little tricky.
+There isn't really a specific test to help you determine what's causing it.
 A lot of it comes down to some trial and error—removing certain foods from her diet and seeing how it affects her.
 A formal way to do this is called an elimination diet—something your vet can help you do.

 What is Hypoallergenic Cat Food?

 Hypoallergenic cat food has been specifically formulated to be free of common allergens.
 By default, it's usually made with very high quality ingredients (like real meat, healthy fats, and low carbohydrates like vegetables and fruits) and free of the low-quality ingredients like fillers and artificial colors.

 Many types of hypoallergenic or “limited ingredient” foods are also minimally processed, meaning they haven't been made with a lot of heat or other processes which can affect the food quality.

 Now, it's important to realize that one type of hypoallergenic cat food may work well for one cat—but not for your cat.
 It really all depends on what your animal's specific intolerances or allergeies are.

 That said, the obvious benefit of giving your pet the right type of hypoallergenic cat food for her is that it can reduce or even eliminate her food allergy symptoms.
 Good hypoallergenic food is also usually nutrient rich and can even restore her gut health, too.